 Network Access for Rent

-First discovered in 2014, Emotet quickly grew from a banking trojan into the leading botnet used by cybercriminals worldwide to send spam emails and install payloads.
+First discovered in 2014 by TrendMicro, Emotet quickly grew from a banking trojan into the leading botnet used by cybercriminals worldwide to send spam emails and install payloads.
 Polymorphic and capable of deploying filelessly, Emotet soon became notorious for its ability to avoid security controls and spread laterally across victim networks.
 Because it does not have a recognizable signature and effectively reconstructs itself each time it deploys from device memory, Emotet's invisibility to antivirus solutions left countless enterprises vulnerable.

 Once it infects an endpoint, Emotet will aggressively try to access any connected networks by brute-forcing passwords.
 With millions of corporate devices poorly protected by simplistic passwords, this capability assures lateral movement within many enterprises.
 Emotet's goal is to not only steal data but also to create persistent access routes into victims’ networks.
 The cybercrime gang behind Emotet, thought to be based in Eastern Europe, has profited immensely from leveraging this method of action, renting ill-gotten access to victims' networks to threat actors armed with further threats like ransomware.